Fedor von Bock: March on Moscow

-As Bock's forces smashed through the Red Army defense lines at Mozhaisk in mid-October, panic struck in the capital.
+Bock's forces smashed through the Red Army's Mozhaisk defense lines in mid-October, causing panic to strike in Moscow.
 Hundreds of thousands of civilians began to evacuate the city while others were forced into emergency volunteer units.
 Martial law was instituted as looting and pillaging of deserted stores increased.
 Marshal Semyon Timoshenko was relieved of command in favor of Georgy Zhukov, who had been organizing the defense of Leningrad.
-The main bulk of the Soviet government was evacuated to Kuibyshev, 500 mi southeast of Moscow; however, Stalin remained in the capital after being reassured by Zhukov that the capital would not fall.
+The main bulk of the Soviet government was evacuated to Kuibyshev, 500 mi southeast of Moscow.
+However, Soviet leader Joseph Stalin remained in the capital after being reassured by Zhukov that the capital would not fall.
 The further Bock's forces advanced, the stiffer Soviet resistance became.
 The paved roads leading to Moscow became craters under constant Russian artillery fire, rendering them impassable.
 This forced the German troops into the mud and Army Group Center soon became stuck once again.
 The goal of capturing Moscow by mid-October could no longer be achieved.
 However, the sheer weight of the German advance could not be fully stopped, and on 21 October units of the 9th Army captured Kalinin.

-As November arrived the mud soon turned into ice as temperatures dropped to −28 °C (−20 °F).
-While the ground hardened sufficiently enough to support vehicles, the cold weather added to the miseries of the German soldiers as many had not received winter clothing.
+As November arrived, the mud soon turned into ice as temperatures dropped to −28 °C (−20 °F).
+While the ground hardened sufficiently enough to support vehicles, the cold weather added to the miseries of the German soldiers as many had not received sufficient winter clothing.
 Frostbite soon took its toll; many soldiers were severely affected and had to be evacuated.
 On 20 November, Bock moved his field headquarters to an advanced forward position near the front lines.
 There he visited an artillery command post, where he could see the buildings of Moscow through his field glasses.
 Several days later, German forces crossed the Moscow-Volga Canal and reached Khimki but soon fell back due to Soviet resistance.
 On 29 November, elements of the 4th Panzer Army reached the western suburbs of Moscow.
 On 4 December, units of the 2nd Army reached Kuntsevo, a western suburb of Moscow.
-Several units of Guderian's army bypassed Kolomna and reached the Moscow River.
+Several units of Guderian's army bypassed Kolomna and reached the Moskva River.
 Meanwhile, the 3rd Panzer Army once again fought into Khimki.
 These were the last advances made by Army Group Center under Bock's command.

-On 6 December, with the temperature at −45 °C (−50 °F), fresh Russian troops commanded by Zhukov launched a huge counterattack.
-All along the front near Moscow German troops retreated, destroying whatever equipment they could not salvage.
-Several days later, High Command ordered a halt to all offensive operations.
+On 6 December, with the temperature at −45 °C (−50 °F), fresh Soviet troops commanded by Zhukov launched a huge counterattack.
+German troops along the front near Moscow retreated, destroying whatever equipment they could not salvage.
+Several days later, Army High Command ordered a halt to all offensive operations.
 Bock wrote in his diary:

-By 13 December, German forces had retreated more than 80 km from the capital.
+By 13 December, German forces had retreated more than 80 km from Moscow.
 On 18 December, Bock was relieved of his command of Army Group Center.
 The official pretext of this decision was health problems.
 However, this was just one case out of some 40 high-ranking officers being relieved of their command following the failure to capture Moscow.